Be cautious discussing debt

-"I think the primary thing -- the surprising thing -- is that (consumers) can restart the statute of limitations so easily," says Robert Hobbs, deputy director for the National Consumer Law Center and author of "Fair Debt Collection."
+"I think the primary thing -- the surprising thing -- is that (consumers) can restart the statute of limitations so easily," says Robert Hobbs, senior fellow at the National Consumer Law Center and author of "Fair Debt Collection."
 If they're not careful, they can restart the clock on a debt they didn't even know about, he says.

 All it takes is acknowledging the debt is yours, and you can restart your state's time clock on forced collections, he says.

 So what do you do if you want to discuss the debt because you need more information to determine whether it is yours, or if you want to investigate payment options without restarting the collections clock?
 Adopt the hypothetical approach, says Hobbs.